updated December 2025

 2. Knowing What You Should Invest In

 Representing ownership or equity interest in a company, stocks offer the potential for growth through dividend payments, stock price growth, or both.
-They can be categorized 3 ways:
+Stocks are often categorized into growth, value, or blend styles.

 - Growth stocks – companies expected to grow at an above-average rate compared to their industry peers.